 A detailed computer model of large earthquakes in Japan and Taiwan helps explain why.

 Contrary to decades of geologic wisdom, creeping fault segments, thought to slide smoothly past one another, can suddenly switch to a different mode during an earthquake, the model finds.
 Instead of acting as a barrier to rupture, the creeping segment loses its resistance, most likely through frictional heating.

 "These segments are where earthquakes would tend to die," said Nadia Lapusta, a professor of geophysics and mechanical engineering at Caltech.
 "But during an earthquake, you generate frictional heat, just like when you're rubbing your hands, and the properties of the fault can change," she told OurAmazingPlanet.

-The study showing the potential scenario in which creeping fault segments rupture appears today (Jan.
-9) in the journal Nature.
+The study showing the potential scenario in which creeping fault segments rupture was published online Wednesday by the journal Nature.

 But with sudden heating, such as the friction from an earthquake, fluids in the pulverized minerals lining the fault zone can switch a creeping fault to rate-weakening, Lapusta said.
 This means the earthquake slip dynamically weakens the fault as it moves along its fracture.
 And when faults act in rate-weakening mode, they generate earthquakes.

 The model helps explain puzzling observations from the magnitude-9.0 Tohoku earthquake that struck Japan in 2011, as well as the 1999 Chi Chi quake in Taiwan, Lapusta said.

 Japan's devastating tsunami was triggered by the fault's extremely large offset — about 165 feet (50 meters) at shallow depths on the subduction zone where the earthquake struck on March 11, 2011.
 A subduction zone is where two of Earth's tectonic plates meet and one slides beneath the other.